-Now, there’s the California XXL Concept.
-It’s somewhere between a Camper van and a full-on RV, and any way you slice it, it’s the sweet, souped-up future of motor homes.
+Volkswagen’s van designers are on a roll.
+First, they brought us the I.D.
+Buzz Concept in January.
+Then they announced that it’s actually going to be produced.
+Now, there’s the Volkswagen California XXL Concept.
+It’s somewhere between a camper van and a full-on RV, and any way you slice it, it’s the sweet, souped-up future of motorhomes.

-Impressively, almost all of the bathroom is retractable.
+Impressively, almost all of the Volkswagen California XXL’s bathroom is retractable.
 Swivel the illuminated mirror above the toilet, and there’s a fold-away sink.
 The faucet doubles as a shower head, and the floor even slides out when you expand the bathroom by pulling on the wall.

 Fold the bathroom away, and it yields to a fully usable living room.
 Both front seats rotate to face the passenger area, and a rear bench seat is affixed to the bathroom wall.
 Above that seat?
 An espresso machine.
 Naturally.

-The whole van is run via an app.
+The whole Volkswagen California XXL is run via a smartphone app.
 A tablet controls everything from the van’s various lighting settings to more serious functions like closing the skylight window in the bathroom.

 It’s even fully setup for winter camping, with both all-wheel drive capabilities and, for those that literally get cold feet when thinking about shelling out for what would undoubtedly not be a cheap vehicle, gas heated floors.